La Chienne

 La Chienne (The Bitch) is a 1931 French film by director Jean Renoir.
 It is the second sound film by the director and the twelfth film of his career.
 The film is based on the eponymous story "La Chienne" by Georges de La Fouchardière.
-The literal English translation of the film's title is "The Bitch", although the movie was never released under this title.
-It is often referred to in English as Isn't Life a Bitch?
+The literal English translation of the film's title is "The Bitch", although the film was never released under this title.
 The film was remade by Fritz Lang in the United States as Scarlet Street (1945).

 La Chienne was released by The Criterion Collection on both Blu-ray and DVD, newly restored in 4K, on 14 June 2016.